Gabrielle Keiller

 Gabrielle Muriel Keiller (née Ritchie) (10 August 1908 – 23 December 1995) was a Scottish golfer, art collector, archaeological photographer and heir to Keiller's marmalade in Dundee.
 She bequested a large collection of Dada and Surrealist art to the Scottish National Gallery of Modern Art.

 Early life

-Keiller was born on 10 August 1908 in North Berwick during a golf trip by her parents, Daisy Muriel Hoare and J. Wadsworth Ritchie, a rancher.
+Keiller was born on 10 August 1908 in North Berwick, Scotland, during a golf trip by her parents, Englishwoman Daisy Muriel Hoare and J. Wadsworth Ritchie, an American rancher.
 She was the older sister of Montgomery Harrison Wadsworth Ritchie, who ran the family's Texas ranch, known as JA Ranch.
 During World War II she served as an ambulance driver.

 Her paternal grandmother was Cornelia Adair, the American-born matriarch of Glenveagh Castle in County Donegal, Ireland who was married to John George Adair, a Scottish-Irish businessman and landowner.

 Golf career

 Keiller's amateur golf career began in the 1930s under the surname of her second husband, Style.
 She won the 1948 Ladies' Open Championships in Luxembourg, Switzerland and Monaco, and again in Monaco in 1949.
 In 1951 she was a finalist in the English Women's Amateur Championship.